nwkoh/om/practice-set-01.md

 | 6 | Calibration 2 | 4 |
 | 7 | Packaging | 1.5 |

-1. What is the utilisation for the remaining processes?
+1. What is the utilisation for each process?

 2. Which activity is the bottleneck?